Dimensional Memorandum

 Each increment increases the effective coherence domain—how much of the universe geometry updates per cycle.
 This is the geometric inevitability linking the orthogonal structure of space to the observed spectrum of physical constants and phenomena.

 At 10⁸ Hz, the speed of light governs coupling between localized matter and propagating wavefields; beyond 10²²–10²³ Hz, the same constant c spans far greater hypervolumes per tick of Planck time, producing the relativistic and quantum behaviors observed in particles.
-Near 10³¹–10⁴³ Hz, that same scaling drives gravitational and cosmological coherence, culminating at the Planck frame rate—the universal scan of geometric reality itself.
+Near 10³¹–10⁴³ Hz, that same scaling drives gravitational and cosmological coherence, culminating at the Planck frame rate—the universal scan of reality itself.

 4. Cosmic Alignment